biologysvsu/Final-Project-Group-12/Workflow.md

 # Final-Project-Group-12
 # Can Bioinformatics tools be used to visualize the structure of an unknown/hypothetical protein, and compare function of known functional proteins?
 ## **Dataset Description**
-We will use the same RNA-seq dataset as in the STAR tutorial:
+We will download RNA-seq data for mock-infected and COVID-19-infected human cell lines from the provided SRA project.
 - **Mock-infected cells**:
   - SRA Accessions: `SRR11412215`, `SRR11412216`
 - **COVID-19-infected cells**: